evidentlyai/evidently/docs/book/tests/data-drift.md

 You can use the Data Drift test preset when you receive a new batch of input data or generate a new set of predictions.

 It will help detect data and concept drift.
 It compares the feature and predictions distributions using statistical tests and distance metrics.
-By default, it uses the in-built Evidently [drift detection logic](../reference/data-drift-algorithm.md) than selects the detection method based on data volume and type.
+By default, it uses the in-built Evidently [drift detection logic](../reference/data-drift-algorithm.md) that selects the detection method based on data volume and type.

 ### Code example